CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 200 - 300 HOURS (Oil Bath)

 Drain oil reservoir on foot housing (Figure 14).
-Refill with approximate 1000cc of MOBIL ISO VG-46 or other oil with same standard.
-Oil sh midway in sight glass.
-Break in oil should be changed after first 50
+Refill with approximately 1000cc of MOBIL ISO VG-46 or other oil with same standard.
+Oil should be midway in sight glass.
+Break-in oil should be changed after first 50 hours.

-text_image OIL FILL PLUG SIGHT GLASS OIL DRAIN PLUG
+OIL FILL PLUG / SIGHT GLASS / OIL DRAIN PLUG

 Figure 14 Foot Housing Drain Plug